Who are the Arizona Water Sentinels?

 What do the Arizona Water Sentinels do?

-Figure 1.
-Water Sentinels at the Rio Salado Restoration Area Photo Credit: Sandy BahrSince December 2006, the Water Sentinels have been going to the Verde River every other month to conduct water quality monitoring.
-Water Sentinels measure water quality parameters such as pH, dissolved oxygen, conductivity, and total dissolved solids concentrations in the river.
-We collect water samples to determine concentrations of E. coli bacteria, arsenic, total nitrogen, total phosphorus, and suspended sediment in the water.
-Water Sentinels also measure the base flow of the upper Verde River.
-We are collecting baseline data on water quality and quantity to assess water quality conditions and to determine whether changes are occurring in the Verde River over time.
+The Arizona Water Sentinels go to the Verde River (since 2006) and the San Pedro River (since 2011) once a month, May through October, to conduct water quality monitoring.
+Water Sentinels measure water quality parameters such as pH, dissolved oxygen, conductivity, and total dissolved solids concentrations in the rivers in order to assess the general health of the river.
+We collect water samples to determine concentrations of E. coli bacteria, and in some cases copper, arsenic, total nitrogen, total phosphorus, and suspended sediment in the water.
 We share Water Sentinels data with the Arizona Department of Environmental Quality so it can be used for §305(b) water quality assessments required by the Clean Water Act.
-These data help to inform decisions about better protecting this amazing river.
+These data help to inform decisions about better protecting these rivers.

 Where do Water Sentinels work in Arizona?